fl101/awardfares-blog/_posts/2019-11-28-cabin-annotations.md

 hidden: true
 ---

 Cabin type information is now available for certain flights.
-Most Singapore Airlines and some ANA will now be shown together with the type of cabin that particular flight has.
-Note that this feature is only available to **Gold and Diamond members**.
+Most Singapore Airlines flights and some ANA flights will now display the type of cabin used for that particular flight, if the information is available.
+Note that this feature is only available to [Gold and Diamond members](https://awardfares.com/pricing).

 ## Singapore Airlines
-We have now started to showing cabin type information for most Singapore Airline flights.
 The following cabin types are now displayed in AwardFares for Singapore Airline flights:

+- 2017 Suites (w/ Suites)
+- 2006 Suites (w/ Suites)
+- 2013 First (w/o Suites)
 - 2006 First (w/o Suites)
-- 2013 First (w/o Suites)
-- 2006 Suites (w/ Suites)
-- 2017 Suites (w/ Suites)
 - 2018 Regional (w/o First)
 - 2009 Regional (w/o First)
 - 2017 Business (w/o First)